 2, Visit Kuang Si Waterfall

-Just remember to bring swimming suites, some of water and something to cover your head as well because it can get very hot
+Just remember to bring swimming suites, some of the water and something to cover your head as well because it can get very hot

 Whilst you are there, you can also visit the nearby butterfly farm which is beautifully designed and kept by a couple of local expats and their local Lao staff.